xrdocs/programmability/_tutorials/pyats-series-tips-and-tricks.md

 ### Default credentials and CLI

-When credentials or CLI options (ex: protocol, port number) are shared by many devices (ex: in a lab), it could be useful to set them as default.
+When credentials are shared by many devices (ex: in a lab), it could be useful to set them as default.
 You should add them in your `testbed.yaml` file.
-You can still use specific information (i.e. non-default) for other devices in your testbed.
+You can still use specific credentials (i.e. non-default) for other devices in your testbed.

-In the below example, `xr1` and `xr2` will use all default information. `xr3` will use default `os` information, but specific `connections` and `credentials`.
+In the below example, `xr1` and `xr2` will use all default credentials. `xr3` will non-default credentials.

+Only `credentials` can have default values.
+Objects like `os` or `connections` have to be set for each device in the testbed.
+Testbed and Devices configurable information can be found in [the documentation](https://pubhub.devnetcloud.com/media/pyats/docs/topology/concept.html#testbed-object).
+{: .notice--info}

 ```
 testbed:										# Default information section
     credentials:
         default:                                # Default credentials
             username: cisco
             password: cisco

+devices:
+    xr1:
- 	connections:								# Default CLI options
+        connections:
             cli:
+                ip: 192.168.1.11
                 protocol: ssh
                 port: 22
-    os: iosxr									# Default OS, platform and type
+        os: iosxr
     	platform: iosxrv
     	type: router

-devices:
-    xr1:
-        connections:
-            cli:
-                ip: 192.168.1.11
     xr2:
         connections:
             cli:
                 ip: 192.168.1.12
+                protocol: ssh
+                port: 22
+        os: iosxr
+    	platform: iosxrv
+    	type: router
     xr3:
     	connections:
             cli:
                 ip: 192.168.1.12
+                protocol: ssh
-                port: 2222
+                port: 22
         credentials:
         	default:
             	username: antoine
             	password: cisco123
+        os: iosxr
+    	platform: iosxrv
+    	type: router
 ```

 By default, the name of your device in the testbed should **EXACTLY** match the hostname of your device.
 This information is case sensitive.